-Two Philippine domestic helpers were arrested in the southeastern port city of Busan on Friday after weeks of absence from work without permission, according to a local immigration office.
+Two Philippine domestic helpers were detained in the southeastern port city of Busan, Friday, after weeks of absence from work without permission, according to a local immigration office.

-The two were part of 100 home helpers from the Southeast Asian country who arrived in Seoul on Aug.
-6 under the Seoul Metropolitan Government's pilot project aimed at reducing child care burdens and boosting the birth rate.
+The two were part of 100 home helpers from the Southeast Asian country who arrived in Seoul, Aug.
+6, under the Seoul Metropolitan Government's pilot project aimed at reducing child care burdens and boosting the birthrate.

-They left their quarters on Sept.
+They left their quarters, Sept.
 15, the second day of a five-day Chuseok holiday.
 They were supposed to return to work by Sept.
-18 but did not.
+18, but did not.

-The Busan immigration office and police found they illegally got jobs in Busan and arrested them at their residences.
+The Busan Immigration Office and police found they had illegally got jobs in the port city and detained them at their residences.

 The immigration office plans to investigate the helpers and order them to leave the country.